 31.3% plan to take overnight trips with their pets six or more times a year.

-37% of families travel with their pets.
+37% of families travel with their four-legged friends.
 This is a 19% increase over the last decade.

-42% of owners aged 55-64 take their pet with them travelling.
+42% of owners aged 55-64 take their four-legged friends with them travelling.
 This makes Baby Boomers more likely to do this than younger generations.

-If they have to leave their pet at home, 25% of Boomers make homemade treats for their dog to enjoy when they are away.
+If they have to leave their pets at home, 25% of Boomers make homemade treats for their dogs to enjoy when they are away.

 75% leave behind an article of clothing with their scent on it!

-25% of women will travel with their dog whereas just 14% of men will do the same.
+25% of women will take their dog on vacation, whereas just 14% of men will do the same.

 Before we dive into the other facts and figures, let’s look at what percentage of Americans own dogs.
-In the US, 36% of households own a dog, so right away it looks as though pet travel will be an important factor in travelling for many.
+In the US, 36% of households own a dog, so right away it looks as though pet travel will be an important factor in traveling for many.
 So how many Americans travel with their pets each year?
-A survey by the American Pet Products Association (APPA) found that 37% of pet owners travel with their pets every year.
+A survey by the American Pet Products Association (APPA) found that 37% of animal owners travel with their pets every year.
 This is up by 19% over the last decade!
-Research also shows that 42% of 55-64-year-old owners take their pet with them making Baby Boomers more likely to bring a pet on their travels than younger generations.
-Overall, these stats show that many people own pets, and many travellers look to take their pets along with them.
+Research also shows that 42% of 55-64-year-old owners take their pets with them making Baby Boomers more likely to bring furry friends on their travels than younger generations.
+Overall, these stats show that many people own pets, and many travelers look to take their pets along with them.
 Companies in the travel industry would do well to take notice of this trend.

-It’s estimated that 2 million pets travel on commercial flights in the US every year.
+It’s estimated that 2 million pets board commercial flights in the US every year.

 A study of dog owners in the UK showed that 85% would rather a staycation in the UK with their pets than a holiday abroad without them.